uktrade/tamato/docs/exporter/celery-tasks.rst

 Celery Tasks
 ^^^^^^^^^^^^

-Exporter celery tasks are triggered on setting Workbaskets READY_FOR_EXPORT [TBD], the upload_transactions management command, or via the celery commandline or GUI.
+Celery Tasks for the exporter are triggered on setting Workbaskets READY_FOR_EXPORT [TBD], the upload_transactions management command, or via the celery commandline or GUI.

 upload_workbaskets
 ------------------

-`upload_workbaskets` is the main Task, delegating to two subtasks: `upload_work_workbasket_envelopes` and `send_upload_notifications`.
+`upload_workbaskets` is the main Task, delegating to two subtasks: `upload_workbasket_envelopes` and `send_upload_notifications`.

 The two tasks are split up the end-point they call, which has some advantages:
  - Failure in one task won't delay the other (and thus the whole task queue).